dmbrownlee/demo/host_install/Docker/README.md

 podman machine ssh
 ```
 ## Building an image from a Docker file
-Change into the directory containing the ```Dockerfile``` (I'll use the "debansible" image in this example):</br>
+Change into the directory containing the ```Dockerfile``` (I'll use the "alpine" image in this example):</br>
 ```
-cd debansible/
+cd alpine/
 ```
 Next, run the podman build command specifying an appropriate repo and tag and passing the current directory ('.') as the first argument:</br>
 ```
-podman build --rm --no-cache --build-arg username=student --build-arg password=password -t dmbrownlee/debansible:test .
+podman build --rm --no-cache --build-arg username=student --build-arg password=password -t dmbrownlee/alpine:latest .
 ```
-Note, I use the tag "<image>:test" for testing.</br>
+Note, I use the tag "<image>:latest" for testing.</br>
 You can verify the new image is in the "default" virtual machine's image store with:</br>
 ```
 podman images
 ```
 You can start a container using:</br>
 ```
-podman run -it --rm -p 2023:22 --name mycontainer dmbrownlee/debansible:test
+podman run -it --rm -p 2023:22 --name mycontainer dmbrownlee/alpine:latest
 ```
 You can attach a terminal to the running container with:</br>
 ```